AI Where It Matters: Where, Why, and How Developers Want AI Support in Daily Work: Results

-\textsc{\textbf{Limit AI:}} For AI-integration, participants largely \textbf{resisted AI to preserve identity and craft}: \pQuote{I don’t want AI to handle AI development, as it brings satisfaction to my work and requires craftsmanship}{P285}, and favored \textbf{deterministic workflows over stochastic outputs}, citing distrust: \pQuote{My team is focused on integrating AI into products.
+\textsc{\textbf{Limit AI:}} For AI integration, participants \textbf{resisted AI to preserve craft}: \pQuote{I don’t want AI to handle AI development, as it brings satisfaction to my work and requires craftsmanship}{P285}, and favored \textbf{deterministic workflows over stochastic outputs}: \pQuote{My team is focused on integrating AI into products.
 I don’t feel AI is up to any help for this...using it instead of a predictable workflow will not work out in the end}{P66}.

 Mentoring drew stronger resistance given its relational nature: \pQuote{I don't want it to help mentor people.
 Relationships are important}{P85}.
-Participants cast mentoring as \textbf{fundamentally interpersonal}---building trust, connections, and team culture: \pQuote{new members need to interact with their team to build relationships.
+Participants viewed mentoring as \textbf{fundamentally interpersonal}---building trust, connections, and culture: \pQuote{new members need to interact with their team to build relationships.
 AI can't satisfactorily replace that for many, many years}{P122}.
-They noted that AI might help with \pQuote{rote onboarding steps}{P70}, but \textbf{AI misguidance can harm mentees}: \pQuote{The cost of it getting it wrong is terrible—and it will get it wrong}{P357}.
-Mentoring is also a \textbf{growth opportunity for mentors}, fostering empathy and learning: \pQuote{Mentoring teaches the mentor as well...humans need to do it to grow themselves}{P228}, reinforcing the need to be kept human-led.
+While AI might help with \pQuote{rote onboarding steps}{P70}, \textbf{AI misguidance can harm mentees}: \pQuote{The cost of it getting it wrong is terrible—and it will get it wrong}{P357}.
+Mentoring also serves as a \textbf{growth opportunity for mentors}: \pQuote{Mentoring teaches the mentor as well...humans need to do it to grow themselves}{P228}, reinforcing the need to be human-led.

-\begin{takeawayBox} \textbf{Takeaway}: For identity-laden and interpersonal work, developers resist AI and retain ownership due to craft, relationships, and personal growth (H2).
+\begin{takeawayBox} \textbf{Takeaway}: For identity-laden and interpersonal work, developers resist AI to preserve craft, relationships, and personal growth (H2).
 AI is, at best, peripheral. \end{takeawayBox}